 Tobacco products face a number of different taxes.
 A special tax is imposed, with this being adjusted in the budget each year.
 Both special tax and import duty are applied to imported products, with import duty only slightly lower in comparison to special tax.
 This offers domestic products a strong price advantage, while imports are also heavily restricted by the government.
 Tax rates are flat across all tobacco products, which further enables domestic players to offer very low prices for economy products.
 Tobacco is also impacted by a sales tax, which is set at 2% for goods sold in the wholesale network and 10% for goods sold in the retail and on-trade.

-Discover the latest market trends and uncover sources of future market growth for the Tobacco industry in Cuba with research from Euromonitor's team of in-country analysts.
+Understand the latest market trends and future growth opportunities for the Tobacco industry in Cuba with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

-If you're in the Tobacco industry in Cuba, our research will save you time and money while empowering you to make informed, profitable decisions.
+If you're in the Tobacco industry in Cuba, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.